 Northlight shines in rendering both indoor and outdoor environments with spectacular details... |

 For me, Quantum Break is one of the most cinematic looking videogames ever made where it's visual flourishes goes hand-in-hand with the game's unique narrative beats, so much so that they actually feel inseparable.
-At many instances, the game feels like you're playing a movie rather than a Videogame and this approach actually works in it's favor in more ways than one.
+At many instances, the game looks and feels like you're playing a movie rather than a Videogame and this approach actually works in it's favor in more ways than one.

-Need for Speed (2015):
+1. Need for Speed (2015):

 Even after nearly a decade of it's release, Need for Speed 2015 remains the most breathtakingly realistic videogame ever made, especially when it comes to the racing genre.
 And even in a world of post-Unreal Engine 5 games as well as titles such as Forza Horizon 5 which uses extensive Ray Tracing, NFS 2015 still remains untouchable when it comes to realistic depiction of night time in a Videogame, ever.
 Personally, I don't think the visuals of this game will ever be 'outdated' or seem 'old', but don't just take my words for it, see these screenshots for yourself.

 For me, NFS 2015 remains the high yardstick of Visual standards that all other games (especially in the racing genre) are measured against and will possibly continue to be for a long time.
-But the fact that a game from 2015 is still unmatched in it's genre to this very day is in itself a testament to how much ahead of it's time it really was and that's why it more than deserves to be at the top of this (extremely short) list.
+But the fact that a game from 2015 is still unmatched in it's genre to this very day is in itself a testament to how much ahead of it's time it really was and that's why it more than deserves to be at the top of this list.

 And that's about it for this article, so let me know if you agree with this list or not in the comments section below.